wendyverdonk93/docs/content/api/orders/post_order_direct.md

 ---
 weight: 220
-meta_title: "API Reference - Create a Direct Order - MultiSafepay Docs"
+meta_title: "API Reference - Create a direct order - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 ---